Blog Layout

 The Benefits of Becoming a Parenting Coach

-There are parents out there that are feeling helpless, losing hope, and don’t know where to turn next on their parenting journey.
-The yelling, the bribes, and the punishments don’t feel good to them and they want to make a change in their parenting.
+Many parents in the world feel profoundly clear that they want to parent differently than they were parented.
+The ‘old ways’ clearly don’t fit, but they just don’t know where to turn next on their parenting journey.
+The yelling, the bribes, and the punishments don’t feel good to them, and they want to change their parenting.

 Why Become a Parenting Coach?

-The number one reason to become a parenting coach is that you care deeply about kids and their wellbeing.
-Parent coaching nurtures the most precious and fragile kind of wellbeing: the emotional wellbeing of the child.
+The number one reason to become a parenting coach is that you care deeply about the well-being of kids, parents, and families.
+Parent coaching nurtures the most precious and fragile kind of well-being: the emotional well-being of the child.
+When parents are supported, everyone thrives.

-Through developments in neuroscience, we have been able to observe that the old parenting narrative of ”the child will be seen and not heard” and “you will do it because I said so” otherwise known as dominant or “power over” parenting, does not work in raising children who grow into adults that know their morals and values and have a deep sense of self worth.
+Developments in neuroscience have allowed us to observe that the old parenting narrative of ”the child will be seen and not heard” and “you will do it because I said so,” otherwise known as dominant or “power over” parenting, does not work in raising children who grow into adults that know their morals and values and have a deep sense of self-worth.
 Children who are raised in this model become the leaders our future needs.
-They are emotionally intelligent, empathetic and courageous.
+They are emotionally intelligent, empathetic, and courageous.

 What do Parent Coaches do?

-The job of a parenting coach is to support their clients to define family goals, establish family values, and to create rules, boundaries, and limits based on these frameworks, all while showing up in empathy and allowing the client to feel supported and seen.
+A parenting coach's job is to support clients in defining family goals, establishing family values, and creating rules, boundaries, and limits based on these frameworks, all while showing empathy and allowing the client to feel supported and seen.

-A parent coach provides knowledge and tools as an educator, supporting parents to learn communication skills, and how to handle their own emotions, needs, and feelings in a way that ignites deeper connection with their children.
+A parent coach provides knowledge and tools as an educator, supporting parents in learning communication skills and how to handle their own emotions, needs, and feelings in a way that ignites a deeper connection with their children.

 A parent coach is an advocate and support system for their clients.
-Shifting family dynamics, conditioned ways of thinking, and reactive behavior takes practice, feedback and accountability, which are all aspects that a parenting coach provides in their practice.
-A parenting coach is a leader who is committed to providing the best support and tools for the familial success of their clients.
+Shifting family dynamics, conditioned ways of thinking, and reactive behavior takes practice, feedback, and accountability, which are all aspects that a parenting coach provides in their practice.
+A parenting coach is a leader, a hope holder, and a change agent who is committed to providing the best support and tools for the familial success of their clients.

 Five Benefits of Being a Parenting Coach